June 21, 2026/11 min read

 The MCP draft says clients must implement PKCE and verify PKCE support before proceeding.6

-Scopes are the rooms printed on the badge.
+Scopes are the rooms on the badge

 Bad scope design looks like this: